demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 ## Adding Commands
 ### General
-To add command metadata, you have to wrap the command function using `@metadata_collector.command()` like so:
+To add command metadata, you have to wrap the command function using `@metadata_collector.command()`.

+For example:

 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")